 But you will require a domain name and hosting.
 This is why it’s referred to as Self-hosted.

 Also, Bluehost will install your WordPress automatically during the sign-up process, and your blog will be ready.

-That being said, lets now list some reason why wordpress.org will be the right choice.
+That being said, let’s now list some reasons why wordpress.org will be the right choice.

 Advantages of wordpress.org